rgiduthuri/openvx_tutorial/README.md

 The current version of VirtualBox VM has been updated to use the exercises in this project.
 You should setup your computer before starting the tutorial.
   * Choose a laptop with a recent 64-bit OS.
   * Download and install a recent VirtualBox from https://www.virtualbox.org/wiki/Downloads.
-  * Download virtual machine "Ubuntu-64-OpenVX.zip" (2 GB) from https://goo.gl/3HRmdi and extract files into a local folder.
+  * Download virtual machine "Ubuntu-64-OpenVX.zip" (2 GB) from https://goo.gl/Ia53AB and extract files into a local folder.
   * Run VirtualBox and add "Ubuntu-64-OpenVX" virtual machine [Machine -> Add] from the local folder.
-If you can’t install 64-bit VM, even though you have a 64-bit Windows, you need to enable virtualization in the BIOS.
-In the Security section, enable Virtualization Technology and VT-d Feature.
-On Windows 8.1, you also need to turn Hyper-V off (search for Turn Windows features on or off).
+    * If you cannot install 64-bit VM, even though you have a 64-bit Windows, you need to enable virtualization in the BIOS.
+    * In the Security section, enable Virtualization Technology and VT-d Feature.
+    * On Windows 8.1, you also need to turn Hyper-V off (search for Turn Windows features on or off).
   * Start the "Ubuntu-64-OpenVX" virtual machine.
-  * Run "Qt Creator" (click Qt icon on left) and open project /home/openvx/openvx_tutorial/tutorial_exercises/CMakeLists.txt.
+  * Run "Qt Creator" (click Qt icon on left) and open the project ~/openvx_tutorial/tutorial_exercises/CMakeLists.txt.
+  * In Qt IDE, select exercise1 project from computer icon on bottom-left and open exercise1/exercise1.cpp from project folder.
   * Build and run to make sure a window opens playing a video.
+    * You may have to move the window to top-left to view the complete video.
-Press ESC to stop the app.
+    * Press ESC or 'q' to stop the app.